 A neighborhood threshing bee has become one of the county’s largest events and one of the biggest threshing shows in Nebraska.
 That first time threshing bee is now packed with history and fun-filled activities for all ages.

 The Camp Creek Antique Machinery and Threshing Association’s 75-acre showgrounds is located east of Waverly.
 Buildings include a one-room schoolhouse, country church, general store, drug store, summer kitchen, craft barn, depot, horse barn, saddle shop, gas station, post office, blacksmith shop, and print shop, food pavilion, and ice cream shop.

 Show attractions include a steam crane, gas engines, steam engines, antique tractors, draft horses, corn shelling, baker fan, saw mill, blacksmiths, power house, butter making, petting farm, scale model steam locomotives, children’s playground, antique vehicles, outdoor flea market, plowing and field demonstrations, vintage crafts, and plenty of threshing and baling demonstrations.

-The organization currently has over 400 members.
-Meetings are held monthly at 8 p.m., except for September and December, at the VFW Hall in Waverly.
-Dues are $20 for individual and $30 for family.
+The organization currently has over 250 members.
+Meetings are held monthly at 7:30 pm at the VFW Hall in Waverly (except for September & December) Dues are $20 for individual and $30 for family.

 The Camp Creek Threshers are a non-profit volunteer organization whose purpose is to preserve Nebraska’s agricultural history.
 So join us in a fun filled environment, activities, learning experience.